standout/standout-help-center/help/using-standout/organizations.md

 ## Creating a new organization

 1. Go to the [Organizations page](https://app.integrationer.se/organizations)
-2. Click "Create new..." or "New organization"
+2. Click "Create new" or "New organization"
 3. Follow the steps to create the organization:

 ## Editing an organization